Documentation Index

 Extension Hint

-If a raw phone number value has an extension hint appended, the phone type will automatically set theextension
+If a raw phone number value has an extension hint appended, the phone type will automatically set the extension

 value appropriately.
 For example, the x201 hint found in 281-330-8004 x201 will cause the extension